 Blast targeting police in southeast Turkey kills 3

+A roadside bomb in a pre-dominantly Kurdish city in southeast Turkey on Monday killed three policemen and wounded three others, according to the state-run news agency.
 Anadolu Agency said the explosion occurred near Dicle University in the Sur district of Diyarbakir province.
-The report blamed the attack on militants of the outlawed Kurdistan Worker's Party, or PKK.

 Comments